 - In the With box, we typed in u with an umlaut.
 You can use any technique, or just copy this character (ü) into the With box, highlighted in blue in Figure 6.
 Next, click the Plus button, highlighted in green.

-- Now click the red close button on the top right of this dialog box.
+- Now click the red close button on the top left of this dialog box.

 Now, whenever you type _/, PowerPoint will replace with the u with an umlaut.
 In case you don't want the underscore followed by a slash to be replaced with the u with an umlaut, press ⌘ + Z to undo.
 Also, do note that any AutoCorrect entry you create will work in all Microsoft applications, such as Word, Excel, Outlook, etc.

-Now to change the u with an umlaut to a check mark, just select the u with an umlaut part only, and change the font to Wingdings.
+Next, to change the u with an umlaut to a check mark, just select the u with an umlaut character only, and change the font to Wingdings.
+Typically, Wingdings is found on Mac computers that have Microsoft Office programs installed.